 Customer feedback is a tricky beast—we need it to grow our companies and give customers a better experience… but it isn't easy to get.

-We want customer feedback because it gives us a way to peek into their thinking: are they satisfied with our products?
+We want customer feedback because it gives us valuable data and insight into their thinking: are they satisfied with our products?
 Did they have a good experience?
 Will they recommend our brand to their friends?

 The good news is that we can use our customers' words to make our businesses better, and sending out customer feedback emails that get a response is the first step.